Italy and Croatia Itinerary Ideas (7-14 Days)

-Buongiorno!
-And welcome to Italy.
-Start off your Mediterranean ten-day tour by flying into the Italian capital city of Rome.
+Benvenuto!
+Welcome to Italy.
+Start off your Italy and Croatia 10 days itinerary by flying into the Italian capital city of Rome.
 Ideally, you will find a flight that arrives in the morning to have a full day here for your first day.
 Nevertheless, prepare to be awe-stricken by Rome’s classical and buzzing vibe on this first day.

 Find the perfect place to stay here:

 Once you are checked in and settled, take the Metro or venture by foot to the Colosseum and Roman Forum.
 Take a guided tour of these monumental museums, or just enjoy their atmosphere and snap some photos from the outside!

 On day two, check out the historical sites in central Rome.
 What better way to start your day than to enjoy a quick authentic Italian espresso (you won’t find any Starbucks here!) and make your way to the Trevi Fountain.
 Visitors swamp this famous fountain in the afternoon, so it’s best to visit in the morning.